eCook Meal

 What are the main ingredients in Cumin & Szechuan Lamb?

-Carrot, Free-range Lamb Goulash, Fresh Coriander, Ground Cumin, Low-Sodium Soy Sauce, Onion, Onions, Pickled Bell Peppers, Sweet Potato, Szechuan Peppercorns
+Carrot, Fresh Coriander, Ground Cumin, Lamb Goulash, Low-Sodium Soy Sauce, Onion, Pickled Bell Peppers, Sweet Potato, Szechuan Peppercorn

 What is the nutritional information of Cumin & Szechuan Lamb?